cabaletta/baritone/IMPACT.md

 To build it yourself, clone and setup Baritone (instructions in main README.md).
 Then, build the jar.
 From the command line, it's `./gradlew build` (or `gradlew build` on Windows).
 In IntelliJ, you can just start the `build` task in the Gradle menu.

 Copy the jar into place.
 It should be `build/libs/baritone-1.0.0.jar` in baritone.
 Copy it to your libraries in your Minecraft install.
+Note the rename from `baritone-1.0.0.jar` to `baritone-1.0.jar`.
 For example, on Mac I do `cp Documents/baritone/build/libs/baritone-1.0.0.jar Library/Application\ Support/minecraft/libraries/cabaletta/baritone/1.0/baritone-1.0.jar`.
 The first time you'll need to make the directory `cabaletta/baritone/1.0` in libraries first.

 Then, we'll need to modify the Impact launch json.
 Open `minecraft/versions/1.12.2-Impact_4.3/1.12.2-Impact_4.3.json`.